 Here are nine reasons why simple morning exercise can enhance your productivity for an entire day and also improve your health.

 1. Exercise Brings Alertness and Focus

 Let us get a little bit scientific to explain this reason.
-According to many scientific studies, physical exercises are one of the perfect ways to increase the blood flow to the brain, which has a lot of positive outcomes.
+According to many scientific studies, physical exercises are one of the perfect ways to increase blood flow to the brain, which has a lot of positive outcomes.
 They include improved mental sharpness, which contributes to better time management, decision making, and engagement.
 These positive results have been already acknowledged by many companies; in fact, some of them that offer leadership development programs instruct the participants to begin the day with an exercise, such as strength training or yoga.

 The results from the morning exercises do not require waiting for a long time to develop.
-Just a few days are actually needed to see how your focus and engagement is changing to become more sharp and efficient.
+Just a few days are actually needed to see how your focus and engagement are changing to become more sharp and efficient.
 Eventually, the productivity will also be boosted.

 2. Exercise Provides Energy

 The last thing that comes to mind of many people in the morning or after a long working day is exercise.
 It sounds counterproductive because getting rest seems like the obvious choice when you came home from work or woke up to go to the office as soon as you can.
 In fact, getting exercise, whether in the morning or in the evening is actually a productive thing because it can give you the boost of energy you need to continue your day.
 Imagine you woke up early and have to leave for work in two hours.
 It is very likely that what comes to your mind in times like these is “where do I get the energy to go to work?
 I’d rather sleep for another hour.”
 That’s just one way to go about it and not the smartest one because exercising actually wakes up the energy inside you by enhancing the ability to transfer glucose and oxygen throughout the body and brain (again, scientifically supported fact).